Homemade Funfetti Cake Recipe

 - 2-3 Tablespoons milk

-- Preheat oven to 350° F. Grease three 6-inch round cake pans (or two 9-inch pans) and set aside.
+- Preheat oven to 350° F. Grease three 6-inch round cake pans and set aside.
 Pro tip: use my magic cake pan release for flawless cakes.

 - Whisk together flour, baking powder, baking soda and salt.
 Set aside.